Hamburger

 Portugal

 Companies must keep an equity amount of at least 1/2 of its share capital.
-Should a company’s equity reaches below this level, the shareholders need to resolve on i) dissolution of the company, ii) share capital decrease or iii) capital contributions by the shareholders.
+Should a company’s equity reach below this level, the shareholders need to resolve on i) dissolution of the company, ii) share capital decrease or iii) capital contributions by the shareholders.

 Puerto Rico